angeldmello/angeldmello/README.md

 - 🌱 I’m currently studying Data Structures and Algorithms, Introduction to AI, Software Engineering, Database Systems, Logic and Modelling, and Programming Languages and Paradigms.
 - 👯 I’m looking to collaborate on innovative projects!
+- 🎲 Some of my hobbies include playing the piano, reading books on astrophysics, and travelling the world!

 ## 🔮 Quick Links